- Creating and Publishing Messages

 - Delay the push notification up to 24 hours after the device enters an audience.
 When the delay period expires, the message will be sent.

-- Limit the maximum amount of push notifications that a device may receive with this message.
+- Limit the maximum number of push notifications that a device may receive with this message.

 Creating ContentThe most common messaging use case in the Mobile platform is sending a Push Notification which links to an In-App Message.
 This drives users to open your app, and when tapped, links to a message with more content.
 For this reason, the default layout of the composer opens with a Push Notification linked to an In-App Message.

 There are times where marketers may want to send only a Push Notification or only an In-App Message.
 If this is the case, you can hover over the unneeded Push Notification or In-App Message and press "x" in the top-right corner to remove it.